AyeshaAmjad0828/LLMs-Table-Predictions/README.md

 ### Experiment 1 - Finetuning an LLM

 Here is an a diagram showing a high-level set up of the first experiment.
+All the related code is in [src](https://github.com/AyeshaAmjad0828/LLMs-Table-Predictions/tree/main/src) folder.

 ![Experiment1](./README.assets/Experiment1.jpg)